Understanding and Reaching Across Cultures

 Paul even used their writing, “‘For in him we live and move and have our being.’
 As some of your own poets have said, ‘We are his offspring.’”
 He used their poet’s sayings to support his argument that all human beings came from one man and that we are all children of God.
 Finally, he called them to repentance and faith in Jesus Christ (Acts 17:30-31).
 “In the past God overlooked such ignorance, but now he commands all people everywhere to repent.
 For he has set a day when he will judge the world with justice by the man he has appointed.
 He has given proof of this to everyone by raising him from the dead” (emphasis added).

 Here, Paul made it clear there is no salvation without repentance and submission to the saving power of the One who defeated death.
-Contextualization does not mean hiding the truth but beginning with some common ground and presenting the saving Gospel in that context.
+Contextualization means beginning with some common ground and presenting the saving Gospel in that context.

 Distinguishing between culture and Gospel